ZcashFoundation/GrantProposals-2018Q2/README.md

 ## Progress Reports

-Funded projects will be required to submit periodic progress reports every month to the [general Zcash Foundation mailing list.](https://lists.z.cash.foundation/mailman/listinfo/general), and a more comprehensive report 6 months after receiving funding—for the sake of transparency, ease of locating products, and evaluating future proposals from the same proposers.
+Funded projects will be required to submit **periodic progress reports every month** to the [general Zcash Foundation mailing list.](https://lists.z.cash.foundation/mailman/listinfo/general), and **a more comprehensive report 6 months after receiving funding**—for the sake of transparency, ease of locating products, and evaluating future proposals from the same proposers.
 Additionally, at the *Zcash Foundation Grant Review Committe's* discretion, funding may not be fully granted until successful completion of initial progress reports.

 ## Payment

 Funds will be disbursed to approved projects in ZEC currency, in a lump sum.

 ## Available Funding

-**[TODO: FUNDING AMOUNTS]**

 *At least $125k, possibly more with sponsorship with organizations outside of the Foundation.
 This represents the total amount of grant funding available for all projects this round.
 These funds are considered "discretionary" for those that are academic researchers.*